globalpayments/php-sdk/README.md

 ## Documentation and Examples

-You can find the latest SDK documentation along with code examples and test cards on the [Global Payments](https://developer.realexpayments.com) and [Heartland](https://developer.heartlandpaymentsystems.com/documentation) Developer Hubs.
+You can find the latest SDK documentation along with code examples and test cards on the [GlobalPayments](https://developer.realexpayments.com) and [GlobalPayments](https://developer.heartlandpaymentsystems.com/documentation) Developer Hubs.

 In addition you can find working examples in the our example code repository.